 - Medical conditions including Parkinson’s and Huntington’s diseases

-There are several options for the treatment of teeth grinding depending on your oral health condition.
-Dr. Trinkner achieves three goals with bruxism treatment: stop teeth grinding, correct occlusal instability and repair damaged teeth.
+There are several options for the treatment of teeth grinding.
+Everyone’s oral health condition is different, so it’s best to visit your dentist to determine the right treatment for your smile.
+Dr. Trinkner achieves three goals with bruxism treatment: stop teeth grinding, correct occlusal instability, and repair damaged teeth.

-Dr. Trinkner restores proper balance to the occlusion (bite) by gently reshaping the teeth, so they make proper contact, eliminating stress on the joints and relieving pain.
+Dr. Trinkner restores proper balance to your occlusion (bite) by gently reshaping the teeth, so they make proper contact.
+This will also eliminate stress on your jaw joints and relieve pain.

 Reshaping of the teeth may include:

-- Lengthening teeth with dental crowns or porcelain veneers
+- Tooth lengthening: This process uses dental crowns or porcelain veneers to reshape problem teeth.

 Schedule a Consultation